cjrpriest/kaymeg/README.md

 **kaymeg** is a set of scripts that combines k3s (**kay**), Metal LB (**m**), etcd (**e**) and GlusterFS (**g**) to form a simple, lightweight, cheap to build & run, bare metal, high availability Kubernetes cluster.

-Most of the setup is automated, allowing for fast provisioning in cloud and virtual environments.
+Most of the installation and configuration is automated, allowing for fast & repeatable provisioning in cloud and bare metal environments.

 ## Goals